-This is Ducati's much anticipated V4 Streetfighter super naked, revealed this morning at their 2020 model World Premier event in Bologna, Italy.
+This is Ducati's much anticipated V4 Streetfighter super naked, revealed at their 2020 model World Premier event in Bologna, Italy.

 Powered by the liquid-cooled 1103cc engine from the existing Panigale V4 range, the new super naked will be available in both a standard and ‘S’ version, It’s capable of producing around 217bhp (220hp) when fitted with the optional full Akrapovic racing exhaust system.

 Alongside more punch, the exhaust will also shed an additional 6kg of weight, helping to improve acceleration and direction change.

 Priced at £17,595 and £19,795 respectively, both versions of the new machine will produce 208hp as standard at 12,750rpm, alongside healthy 90.4ftlb of torque at 11,500rpm.
 Both variants will also feature a striking set of biplane wings, producing 28kg of downforce at 270kph (168mph).

 Available in Ducati red with a grey frame and black wheels, the two machines are set apart by their suspension components and rims, with the S gaining Ducati Electronic Evo, which consists of: Öhlins NIX-30 forks, a TTX 36 shock absorber and steering damper, all complete with an Öhlins Smart EC 2.0 control system.
 Also included is a set of forged aluminium Marchesini wheels.

 Elsewhere, the standard bike is shod with fully-adjustable 43mm Showa BPF forks and a fully-adjustable Sachs rear shock.
 Both bikes will receive Ducati’s latest electronics package, complete with a 6-axis IMU, consisting of cornering ABS, traction control, slide control, wheelie control, launch control, engine braking control and the latest up-and-down quickshifter.